 Normally, there are three payment options for the customers: credit card, PayPal and offline payments like cash or money transfer.
 Wix doesn’t charge any additional transaction fees like other online store builders sometimes do.

 Basically, WordPress’s payment options are bank transfer, cheque, cash on delivery, and PayPal.
-You can easily add other payment methods like credit card via add-ons, but this can result in extra costs.
-WooCommerce also has over 100 payment gateways to help you process and sync your payment easily including some well-known ones: Paypal, Amazon pay, Stripe, eWay and so on.
+You can easily add other payment methods like credit cards via add-ons, but this can result in extra costs.
+WooCommerce also has over 100 payment gateways to help you process and sync your payment easily including some well-known ones: Paypal, Amazon pay, Stripe, eWay, and so on.